Posted on 11 May 2016 20:06

 So, it is not a chocolate version of Angel's Food cake; it's too different.

-But, was it named purposely because of the existence of the Angel's Food cake, because it was so "devilish" in comparison?
+But, why is it called devil's food cake?
+Was it named purposely because of the existence of the Angel's Food cake, because it was so "devilish" in comparison?

 Some say yes.
 And, this may have been part of the reason for the name.
 But, there was a much more practical reason.